Detailed content of our market study

 1.4 Foreign trade: An imbalance of power

 In ****, France recorded a deficit of *** million euros in its trade balance.
-Although exports rose by *.*% during the year, imports increased by a more substantial *.*%, reaching a total of *** million euros.
+Even if exports increase to a CAGR of **% over the period ****-****, imports have also risen sharply annually since ****, by **%, reaching a total of *** million euros in ****.

 Foreign trade in "Sugar and sugar factories France, ****-****, in billions of euros Source: ****

-In ****, France exported **. *% of its production abroad [***]
+In ****, France exported **.*% of its production by volume abroad [***].

 Partner countries

-In ****, the Netherlands, Belgium and Spain respectively accounted for **.*%, **.*% and **. *% of French confectionery imports.
-The first four countries account for almost **% of imports.
+In ****, the Netherlands, Belgium and Spain respectively accounted for **.*%, **.*% and **.*% of French confectionery imports.
+The first four countries accounted for almost **% of imports.

 Supplier countries for code ** "Sugars and sugar confectionery France, ****, in millions of euros Source: ****